susielu/d3-annotation/docs/content/api.md

 ```
 annotation.**editMode(boolean)**

 If this is true, then the annotation will create handles for parts of the annotation that are draggable.
 You can style these handles with the <code>circle.handle</code> selector.
 If you are hooking this up to a button, you will need to run the update function below, after changing the editMode.
-TODO add example
+Example in [Map with Tooltips and Edit Mode](#map)

 annotation.**update()**